getreu/tp-note/docs/source/tpnote--manpage.md

   ```

 Important: there is no guarantee, that any of the above '`{{ fm_* }}`'
-variables is defined!
+variables are defined!
 Depending on the last content template result, certain
 variables might be undefined.
 Please take into consideration, that a defined
 variable might contain the empty string '`""`'.